 2022-04 Blog Header Release Train Agile

-Release Train in Agile: All you need to know
+Release Train in Agile: Simply explained!

 Everyone starts small: in Agile typically, you start with a handful of small teams that contribute their part to the bigger picture.
 In the long run however, as your company grows or the number of teams increases, a need for communication arises, and with it, cross-functional teams.
 Because soon, dozens of larger "areas" are working to map your company's value stream.